unr-ndad/empire/README.md

 1. how to create ethical data visualizations—and their underlying forms of training and analysis—that grapple with inherent source biases; and
 2. how to computationally process non-modern, non-English languages for humanities research in a critically engaged way.

-This workshop will lay the foundations for:
+This workshop lays the foundations for:
 - expanding the tools of distant reading and visualization to a broad range of historical sources in ways that attend to their cultural, geographic, and linguistic diversity; and
 - identifying and preventing visual perpetuation of pernicious narratives about historical subjects that have persisted from the past into the present.